China February factory activity shrinks to three-year low, export orders worst in a decade

 China watchers typically advise caution over interpreting the country's economic data early in the year because of the timing of the week-long Lunar New Year holidays.

 Many firms scale back operations or close for long periods around the holidays, which began on Feb.
 4 this year.
-But workers, business owners and labour activists have told Reuters that companies have shut earlier than usual as the trade war bites, with some likely to close for good.
+But workers, business owners and labor activists have told Reuters that companies have shut earlier than usual as the trade war bites, with some likely to close for good.

 Ford Motor Co's joint venture in China has quietly begun dismissing thousands of its workers due to weak auto sales in the world’s second-largest economy, the New York Times reported on Wednesday.